ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > `preproc` folder.
 > This folder contains preprocessed data and is removed by default when
 > ESMValTool is run.
-> In the configuration file, which settings can be modified to prevent
+> In the configuration, which settings can be modified to prevent
 > this from happening?
 >
 >> ## Solution